-There is something that got me excited about this book right from the get-go: the author decided not to draw from secondary literature, but instead put a heavy focus on original war-time literature and archived documents.
+There is something that got me excited about this book right from the get-go: the author decided not to draw from secondary literature, but instead put a heavy focus on original war-time literature and archive documents.
 As I expected, throughout the book statements are backed up or made clear using excerpts from official documents.
 Here and there you will also find data tables drawn directly from the archives.
-When I first considered picking up this book I realised there were two copies around, a German and an English version.
-Since the English version has more pages I was convinced it was an updated copy (and otherwise a better bang for the buck) so I decided in favour of this version.
+When I first considered picking up this book I realised there were two copies around: a German and an English version.
+Since the English version has more pages I was convinced it was an updated copy (or otherwise a better bang for the buck) so I decided in favour of this version.

 As I already mentioned, the author is not new to the subject of the Panther (or tanks for that matter) and has a preference for good research and original sources.
 That is also why it struck me that the text is riddled with errors.
 These errors are not limited to simple typos such as “Durbruchswagen” – which should obviously read Durchbruchswagen -, but there are more fundamental errors as well.

 Long story short: I stopped reading after three chapters and decided to pick up the German copy to see if this was any better.
 Turns out that most (if not all) errors can be attributed to the sloppy translation job done by Osprey!
 In general I think that the translation doesn’t quite carry over the slight nuances from the original.
 Moreover, in some places the translator has misinterpreted some statements leading to weird or incorrect translations.
 Lack of knowledge of technical jargon on the translator’s side is also evident: translating “Verzahnung der Panzerung” to “Cast type armour” is just plain wrong.
 Verzahnung is the German application of dovetail interlocks in armour plates and does not have anything to do with casting.